z-jxy/rpkl/README.md

 ## Codegen

 Codegen is still being improved, but should work for most general cases.
-If you want to try it out, you can enable the `codegen` feature.
+If you want to test it out, you can enable the `codegen` feature.

 ```rust
 use rpkl::{api::Evaluator, codegen::CodegenOptions};